Looking for a great slider plugin for your site? Soliloquy is your match!

 - Pinterest – adds the Pinterest “Pin It” button to your slider.

-- Protection – disables right-click to avoid people downloading your images (this is kind of silly in my opinion)
+- Protection – disables right-click to avoid people downloading your images.

 - Schedule – lets you schedule entire sliders or just specific slides within a slider.